 It happened like this.
 Bar Tullia was closed the first week we were in Spello, and the butcher closed for a week a few days after we arrived.
 And it was hot.
 Brutally, incomprehensibly, hot.
 So on our walk back from the macelleria, bags laden with salami, pork chops, lamb spiedini, tartufata sauce, and €3,00 wine, we decided we might as well join the swollen ranks at the water.
 We got home, found a B&B, and booked it.
 That fast.
 The next morning, after loading up on cornetti and coffee at Bar Bonci, we headed over the Apennines, to the Le Marche coast.

-It’s a wonder to me that Le Marche is as relatively undiscovered as it is.
+It’s a wonder to me that Le Marche is as relatively undiscovered as it is (see the Local Guide post by a wine producer in Le Marche for more information and recommendations for the region).
 The landscape alone should draw scores of people.
 It’s like Tuscany on steroids.
 We had never been in the summer, and the sight of fields of golden sunflowers cascading down to the crystalline blue of the Adriatic was enough to still my noisy car to blessed silence.

 We spent much of that first day at Numana, which required a shuttle bus and a hike, but we arrived to a slice of paradise.
 The tree-filled hills at our back whispered greenly, and the warm waters welcomed us.
 What looked like a sawn-off mountain was on our left, and once we were back in Spello, Angelo told us a fantastic story about that mountain.